Warlock (New Mutants): Powers and abilities

 As a Technarch, Warlock possesses the ability to shapeshift his techno-organic body into any form he desires, including changing color.
 He is even capable of adopting a human form.
 He can infect organic matter with his transmode virus, thereby transforming it into techno-organic matter, and drain it of its life energy or "lifeglow" to sustain himself.
 Conversely, he can cure organic matter of the transmode virus by sacrificing some of his own lifeglow reserves.
 Depending on the progression of the infection, curing it may require more lifeglow than he can spare without draining himself completely.
 Warlock is also able to physically and mentally merge with other sentient beings, though repeated merges risk the other party being infected with his transmode virus and permanently fusing them.
 His status as a mutant has less to do with his abilities (which are natural for his species) and more with his compassionate nature and differing ideals compared to the Technarchy as a whole.

 Warlock's transmode virus is less aggressive than that of other Technarchs, as shown when he calmed the violent instincts of a Technarch child by infecting him with his virus.
 As a techno-organic being, Warlock can interface with and influence technology, including other robots like Ultron and Danger.
 His physiology also makes him difficult to permanently kill, as he has been completely drained of lifeglow, fatally wounded, and reduced to ash, but has returned to life through various means, including by being supplied with lifeglow and possessing a host.

 Warlock can survive in the vacuum of outer space and enter hyperspace to travel through it at high speeds.
 He also possesses great strength and a variety of sensors which enable him to perceive things normal humans cannot.
 As he is yet an immature Technarch, his powers may possibly grow stronger with age and rival those of his father, the Magus.

 During his time as Douglock, Warlock manifested Cypher's linguistic powers, a result of maintaining a copy of Cypher's memories and personality in himself.
 These abilities have not been demonstrated following his appearances in Warlock (1999–2000).

 Other versions

+Age of Revelation

+In a potential future depicted in "Age of Revelation", Cypher sacrifices Warlock to create the mutagenic X-Virus.
+He intends to use the virus to assimilate himself and everyone affected by the virus into the Earth, becoming a living planet.

 Exiles

-An alternate universe variant of Warlock who fuses with Cypher after the latter is infected with the Legacy Virus appears in Exiles #20 (February 2003).
+An alternate universe version of Warlock who fused with Cypher after he was infected with the Legacy Virus appears in Exiles #20 (February 2003).